How to Compress Videos for Smaller File Size Without Quality Loss

 Step 4: Batch Compress Videos Efficiently

-If you've added multiple files, Mysoft processes them all in sequence automatically.
-You can:
+If you've added multiple files, Linraw doVideo processes them all in sequence automatically.

-Click Start (or Compress All) and Mysoft handles the rest.
-A real-time progress bar, speed indicator, and estimated time remaining keep you informed throughout.
+Click Start and Linraw doVideo handles the rest.
+A real-time progress bar keep you informed throughout.

 Method 2: Compress Videos Using Built-in or Free Tools